rdevans87/MySQL-Employee-Tracker/README.md

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

-How do you deliver this?
-Here are some guidelines:

 * Use the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.
+You may wish to include a `seed.sql` file to pre-populate your database.
+This will make development of individual features much easier.

 * Use [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line.